| Written by Mark Buzinkay

 It's important to note that not all aged items are considered legacies.
 Take scissors for instance, they have been in use for centuries and are still widely used today because their basic principle has not changed.
 There simply isn't a newer system that is significantly better (at least not yet).

-One of the major issues that companies face when transitioning to Industry 4.0 is the inability to utilize older hardware resources due to the lack of compatibility.
-For example, Industry 4.0 processes require a high degree of integration between hardware components in order to maximize the efficiency and effectiveness of the system.
+One of the major issues that companies face when transitioning to Industry 4.0 is the inability to utilize older hardware resources due to their lack of compatibility.
+For example, Industry 4.0 processes require a high degree of integration between hardware components to maximize the system's efficiency and effectiveness.
 Older hardware may be incompatible with the current Industry 4.0 process, and this can require costly and time-consuming upgrades.

 Aside from compatibility issues, businesses must also consider the scalability and longevity of their hardware.
-Often, items that have an average age of 10 years are not considered outdated, and it's only the hardware that has a lifespan of 20-50 years that requires careful consideration.
+Items with an average age of 10 years are often not considered outdated, and only hardware with a lifespan of 20-50 years requires careful consideration.
 Before introducing long-lasting hardware, it's crucial to ensure that it won't become obsolete upon rollout.

 Organizations may also be hesitant to upgrade due to the cost of developing an interface between their existing system and the newer, more modern systems.
 This can be especially true when connecting IT systems from the same company that are running on different generations of technology.
 To develop such an interface, the organization must first identify the problems and capabilities of its current system.
 This can be a lengthy and expensive process that many organizations may choose to avoid.